Sponsored content and affiliate disclosure

 Sponsored content

-Articles paid for by a third party are labelled "Sponsored" at the top of the article, and
+Articles paid for by a third party are labelled "Sponsored" at the top of the article, and again

-sponsor and link to their website.
-Outbound links inside sponsored articles use the
+and link to their website.
+Outbound links inside sponsored articles use the appropriate rel attribute (typically sponsored or

 nofollow) per Google's guidelines.